gideonw/gopher-mail/README.md

 - web - vuejs spa for the user to interact with the systems above

 ## TODO
+* [x] Move to terraform for infrastructure and lambda deployment
 * [ ] Create simple front end to request mail for a mailbox
   * [x] Web skeleton
   * [ ] Add multiple user auth